Model Outputs

 Columns marked with "seriesKey": true act as categorical identifiers that

-determine how the data is split into chart series in pdView.
-For example, a
+determine how the data is split into chart series in the pd4castr UI.
+For

-price forecast model covering multiple energy regions might define each region
+example, a price forecast model covering multiple energy regions might define

-(NSW1, QLD1, SA1) as a series key.
-Each unique value in a series key column
+each region (NSW, QLD, SA) as a series key.
+Each unique value in a series key

-Output columns map directly to what users see in pdView:
+Output columns map directly to what users see in the pd4castr UI:

-- Series key columns create separate lines or categories on the forecast chart.
+- Series key outputs create separate lines or categories on the forecast chart.
 Each unique value gets its own line with the specified colour.

 - The forecast chart displays data over time, using